rubillos/RV-Bridge/README.md

 This project is the result of putting these pieces together.

 ---
-## Current Project State
+## Current Project State (v0.2.0)

-* Homespan pairing works, devices show up in Home app.
+* Homespan pairing works, devices show up in the Home app.
-* CAN-Bus receiving works.
+* CAN-Bus message receiving works.
 * CAN-Bus messages route correctly to HomeKit devices.
-* Correct RV-C messages are being sent over the bus.
+* The correct RV-C messages are being sent over the bus based on changes made in the Home app for lights, switches, and fans.
-* RV devices respond correctly.
+* The RV devices respond correctly.
 * Lights, switches, and fans are complete.
+* The temperature readings from thermostats are reflected in the Home app.

 ---
 ## To-Do:

-* Verify thermostat functions.
+* Thermostat setting functions.

 ---
 ## Hardware

-Uses an ESP32 with a CAN-Bus interface, either separate components, or more easily:
+Uses an ESP32 with a CAN-Bus interface, either as separate components, or more easily, this board from _skpang.co.uk_:

 ![ESP32 Module](/images/board_in_box.jpeg)